 Roma, another Galwegian donkey, I couldn't resist.
 Roma was a young foal when she went into the Sanctuary care after a dramatic rescue.
 One of the welfare advisers discovered Roma stuck in a water filled hollow in a bog, she was treated for shock and hypothermia before she was carefully moved to the sanctuary.

 As a child I grew up on a farm where the only horse, a beautiful Connemara pony was strictly used for working, she pulled a cart, ploughed the fields and carried loads, but was never ridden, much to my disappointment.
-All I had ever wanted to do was to ride horses and to care for animals.
+All I wanted to do as a child was to ride horses and to care for animals.

-One of my friend's was from a more well off family two ponies grazing in her field, a show pony she had outgrown and the "new" pony to replace him, at that time we didn't understand why she wasn’t allowed to let anyone else ride them.
-That didn't stop me gazing longingly at them from over the garden wall, dreaming!
-Our parents and grandparents were pretty strict when we growing up and you were punished if you disobeyed rules, so we never did ride, besides the fact you would have to tell the priest in confession!
+One of my friend's from a well to do family had two fat ponies grazing in her field, a show pony she had outgrown and the "new" pony to replace him.
+No one else was really allowed to ride them only her, that didn't stop me gazing longingly at them from over the garden wall, dreaming!
+Our parents and grandparents were pretty strict when we growing up and you were punished if you disobeyed rules, so we never did sneak off to ride the ponies, besides the fact you would have to tell the priest in confession!
 Which terrified us more than a good hiding!